kaplana/cos126webv2/content/assignments/guitar.md

 ### **`GuitarHero` client**

 Implement an interactive guitar player. `GuitarHeroLite.java` is a `GuitarString` client that plays the guitar in real time.
 It relies on a helper class `Keyboard.java` that provides a graphical user interface (GUI) to play notes using the keyboard.
-When a user types the lowercase letter `'a'` or `'c'` or clicks the piano keys, the program plucks the corresponding string.
+When a user types the lowercase letter `p` or `v`, the program plucks the guitar string corresponding to middle C or concert A, respectively.
 Since the combined result of several sound waves is the *superposition* of the individual sound waves, it plays the sum of the two string samples.

 #### Requirements